JOSEPH L. EICHLER (1900-1974)

 2018 - The Bradley and Heather Fox House, aka Desert Eichler 7, 191 East Morongo Road, Palm Springs CA.

-Around 2020 - The Stephanie Noble Living Trust House, aka Desert Eichler 8, 36668 Palm View, Rancho Mirage CA.
+2020 - The Stephanie Noble Living Trust House, aka Desert Eichler 8, 36668 Palm View, Rancho Mirage CA.

 2020 - The Michael Tubbs House, aka Desert Eichler 9, 7415 Island Queen, Sparks NV.

-2023 - aka Desert Eichler 10, 72385 Cholla Drive, Palm aka Desert CA. Built from Claude Oakland's plan SV54.
+2023 - The Desert Eichler 10, 72385 Cholla Drive, Palm aka Desert CA. Built from Claude Oakland's plan SV54.
 Developed by Troy Kudlac.
-For sale in 2023.
+Sold in 2024.

-2024 - aka Desert Eichler 11, 75540 Fairway Drive, Indian Wells CA. Developed by Troy Kudlac.
+2024 - The Desert Eichler 11, 75540 Fairway Drive, Indian Wells CA. Developed by Troy Kudlac.

-2024 - aka Desert Eichler 12, 45850 Williams Road, Indian Wells CA. Developed by Troy Kudlac.
+2024 - The Desert Eichler 12, 45850 Williams Road, Indian Wells CA. Developed by Troy Kudlac.

-Sources include: Monique Lombardelli Anton, Troy Kudlac.
+Sources include: Monique Lombardelli Anton; Troy Kudlac.